 Your membership in ASCCP entitles you to:

-- Access to the ASCCP Practice Committee for clinical questions regarding screening and management of lower genital tract disease
+- Access to the ASCCP Practice Committee for clinical questions regarding screening and management of lower genital tract disease.

-- Discounts on ASCCP the Modern Colposcopy Textbook & Atlas, and other educational resources
+- Discounts on ASCCP's Modern Colposcopy Textbook

 - Access to Guidelines FAQs